 Cerevel Therapeutics is dedicated to unraveling the mysteries of the brain to treat neuroscience diseases.
-The company seeks to unlock the science surrounding new treatment opportunities through understanding the neurocircuitry of neuroscience diseases and associated symptoms.
-Cerevel Therapeutics has a diversified pipeline comprising four clinical-stage investigational therapies and several pre-clinical compounds with the potential to treat a range of neuroscience diseases, including Parkinsons, epilepsy, schizophrenia and substance use disorders.
-Headquartered in Cambridge, Mass., Cerevel Therapeutics is advancing its current research and development programs while exploring new modalities through internal research efforts, external collaborations or potential acquisitions.
+The company is tackling diseases with a targeted approach to neuroscience that combines expertise in neurocircuitry with a focus on receptor selectivity.
+Cerevel Therapeutics has a diversified pipeline comprising five clinical-stage investigational therapies and several pre-clinical compounds with the potential to treat a range of neuroscience diseases, including Parkinsons, epilepsy, schizophrenia, and substance use disorder.
+Headquartered in Cambridge, Mass., Cerevel Therapeutics is advancing its current research and development programs while exploring new modalities through internal research efforts, external collaborations, or potential acquisitions.
 For more information, visit www.cerevel.com.

 Special Note Regarding Forward-Looking Statements

 This press release contains forward-looking statements that are based on managements beliefs and assumptions and on information currently available to management.
 In some cases, you can identify forward-looking statements by the following words: may, will, could, would, should, expect, intend, plan, anticipate, believe, estimate, predict, project, potential, continue, ongoing or the negative of these terms or other comparable terminology, although not all forward-looking statements contain these words.
 These statements involve risks, uncertainties and other factors that may cause actual results, levels of activity, performance or achievements to be materially different from the information expressed or implied by these forward-looking statements.
 Although we believe that we have a reasonable basis for each forward-looking statement contained in this press release, we caution you that these statements are based on a combination of facts and factors currently known by us and our projections of the future, about which we cannot be certain.
-Forward-looking statements in this press release include, but are not limited to, statements about our potential to become a premier neuroscience company.
+Forward-looking statements in this press release include, but are not limited to, statements about our potential to become a premier neuroscience company and introduce new therapies to patients and the potential attributes and benefits of our product candidates.
 We cannot assure you that the forward-looking statements in this press release will prove to be accurate.
 Furthermore, if the forward-looking statements prove to be inaccurate, the inaccuracy may be material.
+Actual performance and results may differ materially from those projected or suggested in the forward-looking statements due to various risks and uncertainties, including, those under the heading Risk Factors in our Annual Report on Form 10-K filed with the SEC on March 24, 2021 and our subsequent SEC filings.
 In light of the significant uncertainties in these forward-looking statements, you should not regard these statements as a representation or warranty by us or any other person that we will achieve our objectives and plans in any specified time frame, or at all.
 The forward-looking statements in this press release represent our views as of the date of this press release.
 We anticipate that subsequent events and developments will cause our views to change.
 However, while we may elect to update these forward-looking statements at some point in the future, we have no current intention of doing so except to the extent required by applicable law.
 You should, therefore, not rely on these forward-looking statements as representing our views as of any date subsequent to the date of this press release.